-Richard Cobbett discovers that some games are so bad, even changing absolutely everything for the sequel can't help.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+Here he discovers that some games are so bad, even changing absolutely everything for the sequel can't help.
 Yes, it's Les Manley 2.
-And it's even worse than the first one...
-Note: if you're in an office or public place with a zero-tolerance approach to pixellated semi-naked ladies, you're probably best emailing a link to yourself and reading this at home.
-In private.
+And it's even worse than the first one.

 What could possibly go wrong?